 - To make the flax eggs, put 1 tbsp ground flax seeds into a small bowl, add 6 tbsp water and mix with a whisk.
 Set aside for 5 minutes.

 - Put all dry ingredients into a bowl and stir until there are no clumps.

 - In a bowl, mix all wet ingredients (except the cranberries) with an electric hand mixer and pour the mixture into the dry ingredients.
 Stir with a whisk.
 Now fold in the cranberries.

 - Line a loaf pan with parchment paper.
 My pan measures 8 x 4 x 2.5 inches.
 Spoon the mixture into the loaf pan.

 - Bake in the oven at 356 degrees F (180 degrees C) for about 40-50 minutes.
 The cranberry loaf is ready when a toothpick comes out almost clean (don't overcook it).
 Let it cool in the fridge.

 - For the frosting: Put the Erythritol in a food processor or coffee grinder and mix until it's very fine like icing sugar.
 Use a whisk to mix it in a small bowl with the coconut cream and the lime/lemon juice.
 If the frosting is too thick add more milk or lime/lemon juice.
 If it's too thin add more Erythritol.
 Spread the frosting onto the loaf and put it in the fridge until the frosting is hard.
 Enjoy!

-- I had the best result with canned coconut milk which will make the loaf moist, soft and rich due to the higher fat content.
-If you use boxed plant-based milk (like almond milk, oat milk etc) which is often watered down a lot, I would suggest adding a few tbsp of oil.
+- Plant-based milk: I had the best result with canned coconut milk which will make the loaf moist, soft, and rich due to the higher fat content.
+If you use boxed plant-based milk (like almond milk, oat milk, etc) which is often watered down a lot, I would suggest adding a few tbsp of oil.

 IF YOU ARE USING PINTEREST, FEEL FREE TO PIN THE FOLLOWING PHOTO: